organicspring/field-pal/README.md

 # field-pal
-a community page for creating fields and lists
+is a community page for adding fields and create a name of the vegetation.